smatechnologies/opcon-cli-java/README.md

 It consists of a single program **OpConCLI.exe** for Windows and **OpConCLI.sh** for Linux

-## Supported Functions
+## Supported Tasks

-Provides the following functions:
+Provides the following tasks:

 - **-AppToken**      : Used to create an application token
 - **-Dependency**    : Used to check a job dependency on a remote OpCon System.
 It tracks the execution